Skip to content

 client saves certificate and key from first transaction

-Redirection hijack - implicit grant or authorization code.
-After successful authnetication redirected somewhere other than the client.
-Redirect URL’s must be whitelisted before hand.
+Redirection hijack - implicit grant or authorisation code.
+After successful authentication, the user is redirected somewhere other than the client.
+Redirect URLs must be whitelisted beforehand.

 Token threat models#